koepla/StarTracker/README.md

 ### Prerequisites

-First of all, you must have Visual Studio 2022 and vcpkg installed.
+First of all, you must have Visual Studio 2022 or CLion and vcpkg installed.
 I recommend to place vcpkg in a folder like C:/tools.
 You can download it via git:

 ```psh
 git clone https://github.com/microsoft/vcpkg.git